pknight24/pknight24.github.io/index.md

 I am a doctoral student in biostatistics at Harvard University, supported by an NSF Graduate Research Fellowship.

 My research focuses on designing statistical machine learning tools that perform well under real-world constraints, especially data sharing restrictions and covariate shift.
-I am advised by Rui Duan, and also work closely with Tianxi Cai and Junwei Lu.
+I am advised by Rui Duan, and also work closely with Tianxi Cai.

 Before coming to Harvard, I was a mathematics major at the University of